Manulife uses cookies to personalize your experience, analyze site traffic and serve targeted ads. Learn more about your privacy options.

 Governance and disclosures

 Oversight of our ESG framework is part of the mandate of our Board of Directors’ Corporate Governance and Nominating Committee (CGNC).
 The CGNC reviews the progress made on our sustainability strategy and stays informed of ESG trends, risks, and opportunities through management engagement and reporting.
-As of February 28, 2023, members of the CGNC include the Chair of the Board and six other independent Board members.
+As of March 5, 2024, members of the CGNC include the Chair of the Board and five other independent Board members.

 The CGNC’s oversight of our ESG framework complements the work of the Executive Sustainability Council (ESC).
 The ESC consists of our Global Chief Sustainability Officer (CSO) along with nine members of our Executive Leadership Team (ELT), including our Chief Executive Officer (CEO).
 The Chair position, currently held by our Global Chief Marketing Officer, is held on a two-year rotational basis.
 The ESC meets monthly and is responsible for establishing the enterprise’s sustainability ambition, guiding the development and execution of the sustainability strategy, and providing recommendations and direction on matters related to ESG.
 In addition to the ESC, we have business segment level committees that execute asset-class-specific sustainability objectives.